BezawitAdugnaBahru/BITSS_Workshop/readme.md

 Ok.
 Now i am going to take it to the second level by comiting, to see what exactly changed, in blue what is added and red what is deleted.
 SO i created a commit in Git.

-This is my line of code after commit.
+This is my line of code after commit.Ok i have not seen the cahnges but i hope to be able to changes now, becouse i switch over to ATOM.

-Ok i have not seen the cahnges but i hope to be able to changes now, becouse i switch over to ATOM.
+Dose htis show up?